superhac/vpinfe/README.md

 #### **Automated Patching & Metadata Gathering**
 - `--vpxpatch` downloads and applies **VPX-Standalone-Scripts** patches automatically.
 - `--buildmeta` generates metadata for tables from VPSdb, improving search & categorization, retrieve media images.
+#### **Collection information**
+- '--listunknown' generate a list of tables in your collection that are not matching tables in VPSdb
+- '--listmissing' generate a list of tables in VPSdb that were not found in your collection

 ## What does it look like?
 YouTube Video